taishariccara/vanilla-processors/README.md

 Vanilla Processors is licensed under the Creative Commons license: LINK.
 All source code published with the book is open source and licensed under the terms of the GPL: LINK

 ## What about me, though?
 Wan't to beta-test or become a proof-reader and help make this book better?
-If yes, check this out (TODO: Collab page).
+If yes, check [check this out](BetaTestAndProofread.md).
 We hope you do fork our stuff and make pull requests!
 Creating issues in the issue tracker for any errors in technical content is also appreciated.

 ## How else can I support you guys?